 Taiwan

-- Goods exported to Taiwan fell by 3.2% to $1.0 billion, driven by a decrease in the confidential items category (likely liquefied natural gas).
+- Goods exported to Taiwan declined by 18.7% to $1.4 billion, driven by a decline in the confidential items category (likely liquefied natural gas).

-- Goods exported to Singapore increased by 477.0% to $1.7 billion, driven by an increase in the confidential items category (likely liquefied natural gas).
+- Goods exported to the Republic of Korea increased by 9.9% to $1.2 billion, driven by increases in the confidential items category (likely liquefied natural gas) and petroleum and related products.

 Indonesia

-- Goods exported to Indonesia increased by 7.2% to $447 million, driven by increases in the confidential items (likely liquefied natural gas) and other commodities categories.
+- Goods exported to Indonesia increased by 19.6% to $506 million, driven by increases in live animals export.

 India

-- Goods exported to India fell by 13.7% to $157 million, driven by a decrease in the confidential items category (likely liquefied natural gas).
+- Goods exported to India increased to $76 million, driven by an increase in gas, natural and manufactured materials.

 European Union